NSW, Qld in fight over Virgin Aust

 Virgin is carrying about $5 billion in debt and its domestic and international business has been hit due to the impact of the coronavirus.

-The carrier has been seeking federal help to keep running but the Morrison government has rejected its request for $1.4 billion, despite claims airfares could spike if the domestic market was left mainly to Qantas.
+The carrier has been seeking federal help to keep running but the Morrison government has rejected its request for $1.4 billion, despite claims airfares could spike if Qantas is left to dominate the domestic market.

-The Queensland government has offered $200 million to help rescue Virgin, but only if it keeps its Brisbane HQ.
+The Queensland government has offered a $200 million rescue package -with more potentially on the table – but only if Virgin keeps its Brisbane HQ.

-However NSW Premier Gladys Berejiklian on Monday said they could try to bring Virgin and its subsidiary Tiger Airways to Sydney.
+However, NSW Premier Gladys Berejiklian on Monday said they could try to lure the carrier and its subsidiary Tiger Airways to Sydney.

-“We’re considering all the options we have moving forward,” she told reporters on Monday.

 “If that means encouraging businesses to set up shop in NSW, if it means bringing jobs to our state we’ll, of course, … consider all those things.”